oddbird/bugdash/README.rst

 You can run ``./manage.py checksecure`` to verify that settings are correctly configured for a secure deployment.

 This app also uses the `staticfiles contrib app`_ in Django 1.3 for collecting static assets from reusable components into a single directory for production serving.
 Under "runserver" in development this is handled automatically.
-In production, run ``./manage.py collectstatic`` to collect all static assets into the ``collected-assets`` directory (or whatever ``STATIC_ROOT`` is set to in ``settings_local.py``), and make those collected assets available by HTTP at the ``STATIC_URL`` setting.
+In production, run ``./manage.py collectstatic`` followed by ``./manage.py compress`` to collect and compress all static assets into the ``collected-assets`` directory (or whatever ``STATIC_ROOT`` is set to in ``src/bugdash/settings/local.py``), and make those collected assets available by HTTP at the ``STATIC_URL`` setting.

 .. _staticfiles contrib app: http://docs.djangoproject.com/en/1.3/howto/static-files/